TurkuNLP/turkunlp.github.io/teaching.md

 Time: Every year, first period

 Update: The course starts on Monday 10.9.
 Classes on Mondays at 10.15 and Thursdays at 12.15 in A252, Arcanum, IT-luokka.
+Course materials [here](https://github.com/TurkuNLP/ATP_kurssi).

 Level: Intermediate